mesosphere/dcos-docs-site/pages/1.11/security/ent/restrict-service-access/index.md

         ![Create user Cory](/1.11/img/service-group3.png)

+        Figure 3.
+Creating a new user

-        When you're done you should see the two users.
+        When you are finished, you should see the two users.

         ![All users](/1.11/img/service-group4.png)

+        Figure 4.
+New users in Users page

         Next we will create the groups and assign permissions to the DC/OS services.